 Wildlife in the Antarctic

 The region’s spectacular wildlife rely on the Southern Ocean to provide the food on which they flourish.
 Immense concentrations of creatures live on the rocky coast and ice floes, providing passing cruise ships with a living gallery of the natural fauna of this wonderful and little-experienced treasure.

 Huge flocks of birds hunt at sea and return to roost and nest in vast numbers.
 Seals too form extensive breeding colonies on the shore, safe in the knowledge that there are no land-based predators to threaten their vulnerable pups.

-If you take an Antarctica cruise during the Antarctic summer, you could see whales migrating south to harvest the abundant krill which proliferate with the coming ‘warmth’.
+If you take a cruise to Antarctica during the Antarctic summer, you could see whales migrating south to harvest the abundant krill which proliferate with the coming ‘warmth’.
 These krill are the basis of the food chain which sustains the many spectacular creatures.
 A summer visit guarantees 18 hours of daylight along with crisp clear light conditions, ideal for enjoying nature at its best.